 The vertical clearance of communication conductors (including cables) above buildings specified in Table 1, Case 6, Column B may be reduced to not less than 2 feet under either of the following conditions:

-(1) Over roofs whose slope exceeds 9 inches of rise per 12 inches of run
+(1) Over roofs whose slope exceeds 9 inches of rise per 12 inches of run (see Sketch), or

 See Rule 84.8–C4 for service drop clearance requirements.

-F. Below, alongside, through or in Immediate Proximity to Bridges, Viaducts or
+Below, alongside, through or in Immediate Proximity to Bridges, Viaducts or

 Open wire communication conductors which cross below, through or in immediate proximity to bridges, viaducts, or similar structures shall be maintained at clearances above ground and walkways as specified in Table 1, Cases 1 to 6 ; at a radial clearance from unprotected conductors of other classifications of not less than as specified in Table 2, Case 3 ; at clearances from walls and the underside of such structures as specified in Table 1, Case 7 .
-The horizontal clearance ( Table 1, Case 7 ) shall be maintained until the vertical clearance ( Table 1, Case 6 ) is attained (see Figure 84–4 ).
+The horizontal clearance ( Table 1, Case 7 ) shall be maintained until the vertical clearance ( Table 1, Case 6 ) is attained (see Figure 84–5 ).
 Where it is not practicable to obtain the 3 foot clearance this clearance may be reduced to not less than 6 inches where the voltage does not exceed 160 volts; or where supported on the walls or underside of such structures at clearances as specified in Table 1, Case 9 with supports at least every 50 feet.

 In lieu of the above requirements, conductors which cross below or through bridges, viaducts, or similar structures shall be enclosed in metal sheaths, run in metal conduits, or be placed in ring construction on a messenger.